firefly-iii/docs/docs/docs/references/firefly-iii/cli.md

 * `--accounts[=ACCOUNTS]`.
 A comma-separated list of asset accounts or liabilities to apply your rules to.
 * `--rule_groups[=RULE_GROUPS]`.
 A comma-separated list of rule groups to apply.
 Take the ID's of these rule groups from the Firefly III interface.
 * `--rules[=RULES]`.
 A comma-separated list of rules to apply.
 Take the ID's of these rules from the Firefly III interface.
 Using this option overrules the option that selects rule groups.
 * `--all_rules`.
-If set, will overrule both settings and simply apply ALL of your rules.
+If set, will overrule both settings and apply ALL of your rules.
 * `--start_date[=START_DATE]`.
 The date of the earliest transaction to be included (inclusive).
 If omitted, will be your very first transaction ever.
 Format: YYYY-MM-DD
 * `--end_date[=END_DATE]`.
 The date of the latest transaction to be included (inclusive).
 If omitted, will be your latest transaction ever.
 Format: YYYY-MM-DD